deltachat/chatmail/www/privacy.md

 ## 2. Processing when using chat e-mail services

-We provide e-mail services optimized for the use from Delta Chat apps (see https://delta.chat for more information) and process only the data necessary for the setup and technical execution of the e-mail dispatch.
+We provide e-mail services optimized for the use from [Delta Chat](https://delta.chat) apps and process only the data necessary for the setup and technical execution of the e-mail dispatch.
 The purpose of the processing is to